 If you're looking for a tear canal solution, here are 7 important things to keep in mind when contemplating Juvederm eye fillers.
 The choice of Juvederm filler depends on the degree of voids under the eyes in the tear canal area and the laxity of the skin.
 The Juvederm formulation in many of its other products, such as Juvederm Voluma or Juvederm Ultra, has a denser texture that can create a less natural aesthetic in the tear canal area, while the Juvederm Volbella design can help balance the cheek area without adding excessive volume.
 Dr.

 Weiner has seen this problem in people who have had Juvederm injected into the tear canal up to 3 years before.
 Juvederm is considered a tear filler and is a suitable treatment for tired eyes for any patient over 21 years of age.
 Restylane injectables tend to have slightly lower durability and a slightly lower price than Juvederm injectables.
 Both Juvederm and Restylane are hyaluronic acid injectables designed to improve collagen and elastin in the skin, which can pump the skin and reduce the appearance of fine lines and wrinkles.

-The purpose of the consultation is to find out if you are a good candidate for Juvederm eye filler, so you'll want to make sure you have someone well-informed.
+The purpose of a consultation is to find out if you are a good candidate for Juvederm eye filler, so you'll want to make sure you have someone well-informed.
 Technically, Juvederm can be used off-label for the under-eye area, but it's not the best option for that area.
-Juvederm injection under the eyes is an advanced injection technique and proper patient selection and technique are critical to the success of this cosmetic treatment.
-For Juvederm, dissolution with hyaluronidase is more difficult and requires more treatments than the other HA fillers.
+Juvederm injection under the eyes is an advanced injection technique and proper patient selection and technique are critical to its success as a cosmetic treatment.
+For Juvederm, dissolution with hyaluronidase is more difficult and requires more treatments than other HA fillers.

 Often, patients find that the filler under the eye area is the most durable area for Juvederm injection.
 Bruises at the injection site, if any, usually last only a few days after eye treatment with Juvederm.